actions-able/awesome-actions/contributing.md

 Please note that this project is released with a [Contributor Code of Conduct](code-of-conduct.md).
 By participating in this project you agree to abide by its terms.

-If you are new to open source, I've written a [guide for how to contribute](https://css-tricks.com/how-to-contribute-to-an-open-source-project/).
+If you are new to open source, I've written a [Guide for How to Contribute](https://css-tricks.com/how-to-contribute-to-an-open-source-project/).

 > The pull request should have a useful title.
 Pull requests with `Update README.md` as title will be closed.
 Please carefully read everything in `Adding to this list`.